pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 Task 1 - HTTP Application Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-Copy below example of an AS3 Declaration into the AS3 public validator.
+1. Copy below example of an AS3 Declaration into the AS3 validator.
+The AS3 validator is your IDE.

 .. code-block:: yaml
    :linenos: